apider/whale-alert-es-pub/README.md

 Scrapes whale-alert crypto transaction data and ingests to Elasticsearch for further dashboarding/graphing.

+This project was done for learning more about async functionality and as a fun crypto project.

 Elasticsearch ingest is done asynchronously with asyncio & httpx library.
 ### Uses data from
 Main site: